kjartanm/easy-peasy-ebook/README.md

 Mavo is a great tool for creating editable frontends for websites using different storage backends.
 One such storage option is Github, so that means you can use Mavo to create different frontend editors for data files you need in your repository for building purposes.

-Another prototype I made (https://medium.com/@kjartanmuller/prototype-story-mapping-as-activity-mapping-f50bbf9bd2c3) explored this for testing purposes, but this time I wanted to experiment with a usecase where a part of a content production process is more like a software build process where you kind of compile the content, like with epub.
+Another prototype I made (https://medium.com/@kjartanmuller/prototype-story-mapping-as-activity-mapping-f50bbf9bd2c3) explored this for testing with Cucumber and Gherkin syntax, but this time I wanted to experiment with a usecase where a part of a content production process is more like a software build process, where you kind of compile the content -- like with epub.
 I have been working in the publishing industry for many, many years, so it was a natural usecase.

 Using GitHub and Mavo as a content platform is great for OER and Open Access purposes.
 You have available mechanisms for versioning and collaboration, and a way to mix a stringent editorial processes with input from everyone through pull requests.